deeptadeeproy/COVID-19-Tracker-India/README.md

 ## Screenshots

-Screenshots for the program can be downloaded from [here](https://github.com/deeptadeeproy/COVID-19-Tracker-India/tree/master/Screenshots).
+Screenshots of the program can be downloaded from [here](https://github.com/deeptadeeproy/COVID-19-Tracker-India/tree/master/Screenshots).

 ## Pull Requests